leandrorgrande/EventEZ/replit.md

 - passport for authentication middleware

 **Mapping Services**
-- Mapbox GL JS for interactive maps and heatmap visualization
+- Google Maps JavaScript API with Places and Visualization libraries for interactive maps and heatmap visualization
-- Google Places API integration (referenced in schema for location data)
+- Google Places API for location data, ratings, and popularity metrics

 **UI Components**
 - Radix UI primitives for accessible component foundation